jsenv/core/packages/test/README.md

 # @jsenv/test [![npm package](https://img.shields.io/npm/v/@jsenv/test.svg?logo=npm&label=package)](https://www.npmjs.com/package/@jsenv/test)

-Executing test files in web browsers and/or Node.js.
+Executing test files in web browsers or Node.js.
 This tool enforce test files to be written as **standard** files, without any sort of complexity.

-# 1. Writing tests on web browsers
+# 1. Test for the web

 This section demonstrates how to write a test that will be executed in a web browser.